-Dr Rajni Gamage is a Research Fellow at the Institute of South Asian Studies, National University of Singapore (NUS).
+Dr Rajni Gamage is a Research Fellow at the Institute of South Asian Studies (ISAS), National University of Singapore (NUS).
 Her research interests are the politics of governance and state transformation, and development and inequality in Sri Lanka.
 She holds a PhD in Political Science and International Relations from the School of Political Science & International Studies (POLSIS), University of Queensland; a Post-doctorate from ISAS, NUS; an MSc in International Relations from the S. Rajaratnam School of International Relations (RSIS), Nanyang Technological University (NTU), Singapore, and a BSc in Political Science from NUS.
-She is a Visiting Researcher at the Center for South Asian Studies (CSAS), Gifu Women’s University, Japan (April 2025-March 2026).
+She is also a Visiting Researcher at the Center for South Asian Studies, Gifu Women’s University, Japan (April 2025 to March 2026), and a Non-Resident Research Fellow at the Dacca Institute of Research and Analytics, Bangladesh (January 2026 to January 2027).

 Prior to joining ISAS, Dr Gamage worked as a researcher in Colombo, Sri Lanka and as a senior analyst at RSIS, NTU.